Gastroesophageal Reflux Disease (GERD)

 elderly exercising

-These foods are thought to worsen GERD by increasing the acidity of your stomach or irritating the oesophagus lining.
-Hence, it would be best to reduce your consumption of these foods if you have GERD.
+These foods are thought to worsen GERD by increasing the acidity of your stomach.
+They may also irritate the oesophagus lining.
+Hence, it would be best to reduce the consumption of these foods if you have GERD.

 Medication